northwesternmutual/kanali/README.md

 Notable features:

 * **Kubernetes Native:** Kanali extends the Kubernetes API by using [Custom Resource Definitions](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#customresourcedefinitions), allowing Kanali to be configured and used in the same way as native Kubernetes resources.
 * **Performance Centric:** As a middleware component, Kanali is developed with performance as the highest priority!
-You could instantly improve your application's network performance by using Kanali.
-* **Powerful, Decoupled Plugin Framework:** Need to perform complex transformations or integrations with a legacy system?
-Kanali provides a framework allowing developers to create, integrate, and version control custom plugins without every touching the Kanali codebase.
-Read more about plugins [here](https://github.com/northwesternmutual/kanali/blob/master/PLUGIN_GUIDE.md).
+* **Plugin Framework:** Need to perform complex transformations or integrations with a legacy system?
+Kanali provides a framework allowing developers to create, integrate, and version control custom plugins.
-* **User-Defined Configurations:** Kanali gives you complete control over declaratively configuring how your proxy behaves.
+* **User-Defined Configurations:** Kanali gives you control over declaratively configuring how your proxy behaves.
 Need mutual TLS, dynamic service discovery, mock responses, etc.?
-No problem!
 Kanali makes it easy!
-* **Robust API Management:** Fine grained API key authorization, quota policies, rate limiting, etc., these are some of the built in API management capabilities that Kanali provides.
-In addition, it follows native Kubernetes patterns for API key creation and binding making it easy and secure to control access to your proxy.
+* **Robust API Management:** Fine grained API key authorization, JWT validation, quota policies, rate limiting, etc., these are some of the built in API management capabilities that Kanali provides.
-* **Analytics & Monitoring:** Kanali uses [Grafana](https://grafana.com/) and [Prometheus](https://prometheus.io/) to provide a customizable and visually appealing experience so that you can get real time alerting and visualization around Kanali's metrics.
-Find out more [here](#analytics-and-monitoring)!
+* **Analytics & Monitoring:** Kanali integrates with [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) to provide a robust set of metrics and a customizable dashboard so that you can monitor the performance of your APIs in real time.
-* **Production Ready:** [Northwestern Mutual](https://www.northwesternmutual.com/) uses Kanali in Production to proxy, manage, and secure all Kubernetes hosted services.
+* **Production Ready:** [Northwestern Mutual](https://www.northwesternmutual.com/) uses Kanali in production at scale for all of its API management needs in their cloud native stack.
-* **Easy Installation:** Kanali does not rely on an external database, infrastructure agents or workers, dedicated servers, etc. Kanali is deployed in the same manner as any other service in Kubernetes.
-Find installation instructions [here](#installation)
+* **Cloud Native Deployment:** Kanali is deployed using native Kubernetes constructs which is assisted by an included [Helm](https://helm.sh/) chart.
-* **Open Tracing Integration:** Kanali integrates with [Open Tracing](http://opentracing.io/), hosted by the [Cloud Native Foundation](https://www.cncf.io/), which provides consistent, expressive, vendor-neutral APIs allowing you to trace the entire lifecycle of a request.
-[Jaeger](http://jaeger.readthedocs.io/en/latest/), a distributed tracing system open sourced by Uber Technologies and recently accepted into the Cloud Native Foundation, is supported out of the box to provide a visual representation for your traces.
+* **Open Tracing Integration:** Kanali integrates with [Open Tracing](http://opentracing.io/), a vendor-neutral open standard for distributed tracing.
+[Jaeger](http://jaeger.readthedocs.io/en/latest/), a distributed tracing system, is supported out of the box to provide a visual representation for your traces.

 ## Getting Started